The best memories are

 Expanding the farm

 In 2014, Gleann Brook Acres expanded to a beautiful property in Bremen, Cullman County, Alabama.
 This move allowed us to live on the farm with the cattle and provided us with room to grow.
 Our bulls still enjoy romping the hills in Jemison but the Cow-Calf operation is now right outside our front door.
 Along with attending AHCA Gatherings, we consulted with the University of Auburn regarding raising Highland Cattle in the South.
 To everyone that asks, ‘can Highlands really survive that far south?’
 We can say - they sure can!
 To allow our cattle to acclimate to the southern heat, we started young, importing cattle under two years of age.
-We've grown from a small herd of 16 heifers and a very handsome young bull to 78 head at our maximum.
-Over the last ten years plus, we’ve had over 130 calves born under the Gleann Brook Acres name.
+We've grown from a small herd of 16 heifers and a very handsome young bull to over 80 head.
+Over the last fourteen years plus, we’ve had over 180 calves born under the Gleann Brook Acres name.

 We love what we do!

 We are very excited to say that there are currently Gleann Brook cattle in more than 10 States.
 We’ve met some great folks - both those interested in purchasing Highlands for their own fold or those just fascinated by the breed.
 We've had a great time with this awesome breed of cattle and would love to share our experiences with anyone interested in considering Highlands.